Daniel E. Hastings

 Hastings has received many honors, including membership to the National Academy of Engineering (2017) for contributions in spacecraft and space system-environment interactions, space system architecture, and leadership in aerospace research and education.
 He also holds fellowship in the Institute of the Aeronautical Sciences (1998), and the Air Force Distinguished Civilian Award (1997, 1999).

+Hastings is a Christian, and a member of Grace Chapel in Lexington.
+He states, "I became a Christian in 1972 basically as a search for meaning in my life.
+I have found Jesus Christ to provide the purpose and meaning for which I was searching.
+He has led and guided me ever since.
+In coming to know Jesus Christ, I have acknowledged that I am not capable of running my life on my own and I need Him to explicitly give me direction.
+After becoming a Christian in high school, I went on to study mathematics, engineering and physics.
+I have never found my occupation as a scientist and engineer to be in conflict with my faith.
+Rather I see my calling to be in searching out and using the knowledge that God has given us to better the lot of humanity and serve Him on this earth."

 Academic work

 Hastings has published extensively in aerospace engineering, including a highly cited textbook called Spacecraft-environment interactions.
 His research includes uncertainty and systems' engineering.